thomastaudt/portpics/README.md

                    numbering with %n between different runs of portpics) [default: 0]

--R,--recursive     flag; if given the input directory is searched
-                   recursively
--s,--sidecar       flag; if given sidecar files (.xmp, .XMP) are also
+-R,--recursive     if given the input directory is searched recursively -s,--sidecar       if given sidecar files (.xmp, .XMP) are also copied
-                   copied / moved
+                   / moved
--v,--verbose       flag; if given more information are printed -q,--quiet         flag; causes the script to run quietly -r,--replace       flag; if given target files that already exist are
+-v,--verbose       if given more information is printed -q,--quiet         causes the script to run quietly -r,--replace       if given target files that already exist are overwritten
-                   overwritten (by default they are not!)
+                   (by default they are not!)
--d,--delete        flag; if given the pictures are moved to their
+-d,--delete        if given the pictures are moved to their destination
-                     destination instead of copied.
+                   instead of copied.
 ```

 ### Examples